sirJiggles/boxing-robot/packages/infra/README.md

 > Do **other systems** care about an event?

-SQS, as SQS is what we use to send put events to other systems. it could be a SNS queue, lambda or whatever.
+SNS, as SNS is what we use to send put events to other systems. it could be a SQS queue, lambda or whatever.
 But a queue is a good idea as even if something breaks the message is persisted
 <br />
 <br />